 Notes

-I also write an occasional newsletter reflecting on the things I am thinking about and reading on as a sociologist in training (and a moonlighting crritic!/cook).
-Sign up for it here.
+(Or, occasional updates in lieu of social media.)
+I also write an even more occasional newsletter reflecting on the things I am thinking about and reading on as a sociologist in training (and a moonlighting crritic!/cook).
+Sign up for that here.

 * 27 April 2025 | Mervyn Peake, ‘To Live is Beautiful Enough’: Machines are weaker than a beetle’s wing.